 Brain Hemisphere Hat

-NOTE: This is the now “world-famous” Brain Hat.
+This is the “world-famous” Brain Hat.
 This humble little hat has been distributed around the world (even at some famous science museums) and has been translated into several different languages.
-If you would like to translate it into another language (one you are fluent in) I would love to post some other language options at the bottom of this page Please contact me about it!
+If you would like to translate it into another language (one you are fluent in) I would love to post some other language options at the bottom of this page.
+Please contact me about it!

 Purpose of activity:

 To learn about (or review) the major lobes of the brain by making a paper hat to wear.

 Target age group:

 I designed this with ages 10-14 in mind, but it has been used with both younger and older audiences, even adults.
 (The Science Museum in London used the brain hat as an adult activity.
 It’s also been used by a brain imaging company and several neuroscientists.)
 If you are using it with kids younger than 10 they will probably need help assembling it.

 This depends on whether you are going to add color to the gray version or use the already-colored version.
 Obviously, if you are hand coloring the black & white one, it will take more time.
 Just the assembly of the hat takes about 10-15 minutes for an adult, but more like 15-25 minutes for a student (and they often need help with the center seam).